debojjalb/debojjalb.github.io/_pages/publications.md

 ## Conference Presentations

+- **Bagchi, D.** and Boyles S. (2025).
+Error Bounds for Stochastic User Equilibrium Traffic Assignment.
+In The Institute for Operations Research and the Management Sciences Annual Meeting, Seattle, USA (INFORMS 2022).

+- Bathgate, K., **Bagchi, D.**, and Boyles S. (2025).
+Identifying capacities in a multimodal maritime freight network.
+In The Institute for Operations Research and the Management Sciences Annual Meeting, Seattle, USA (INFORMS 2022).

 - **Bagchi, D.**, Agarwal, P., Rambha T., and Pandey V. (2022).
 A local Search Heuristic for Bi-Criterion Steiner Traveling Salesman Problem.
-In The Institute for Operations Research and the Management Sciences, Indianapolis, USA (INFORMS 2022).
+In The Institute for Operations Research and the Management Sciences Annual Meeting, Indianapolis, USA (INFORMS 2022).

 - **Bagchi, D.**, Agarwal, P., Rambha T., and Pandey V. (2022).
 A local Search Heuristic for Bi-Criterion Steiner Traveling Salesman Problem.
-In Transportation Research Board, Washington, USA (TRB 2022).
+In Transportation Research Board Annual Meeting, Washington, USA (TRB 2022).

 ## Course Project Reports / Proposals